TOP

 The course will question discourses of modern Japanese identity in the critical spirit of cultural studies.
 The students will reexamine and enrich their experience of modern Japanese culture through reading of texts on the topic written by international body of experts.
 The students are required to prepare presentations about their favorite films, games, TV shows, music, sports or other products of Japanese popular culture, and explain in detail why and how those contents are attractive for global audiences.

-4. Travel and Tourism in Contemporary Japan
+5. Travel and Tourism in Contemporary Japan (Aoyama Campus)

 Tourism is regarded as the pillar of Japan's economic growth strategy, and one of the main components of the regional revitalization.
 The students of this class will learn to understand the present conditions of our country’s international and domestic tourism, and how they are contributing to the society and the economy.